BoluwatifeBada/INST126-1/README.md

 Follow the instructions in the rules to play the game.
 The first player to reach the target score wins and the game ends.

+Why this is helpful:
+This README is helpful because it makes sure that users have all the necessary information to set up and play the "Tuple Out Dice Game" correctly.
+Without it, they might face issues such as not knowing how to navigate to the correct folder, or misunderstanding the game rules.
+These could prevent them from successfully running the program or enjoying the game as intended.